3Willows/42_get_next_line/README.md

 * there are no more text characters to be read.

 As with other Berlin 42 subjects, there are a number of restrictions making this very difficult for the novice.

+In particular, it is really hard to understand what you are meant to achieve at first.
+The instructions take a lot of ti·me to understand: merely downloading and getting someone else's answer to work is itself a challenge that might take half a day/full day.

 I struggled for this for a long time, but when I finally got there the experience was rewarding.